OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/materials/UsdPreviewSurface.md

       <b>Float</b> <i>bindable</i>
       <br>
       default: 0.0
-      <p class="scene-class-comments">Use 1 for metallic surfaces and 0 for non-metallic.  if metallic is 1, then both f0 (reflectivity at 0 degree incidence) and edge f90 reflectivity will simply be the albedo.  if metallic is 0, then albedo is ignored in the calculation of f0 and f90; f0 is derived from ior via ( (1-ior)/(1+ior) )^2 and f90 is white. in between, we interpolate.</p>
+      <p class="scene-class-comments">Use 1 for metallic surfaces and 0 for non-metallic.
+If metallic is 1, then both F0 (reflectivity at 0 degree incidence) and edge F90 reflectivity will simply be the Albedo.
+If metallic is 0, then Albedo is ignored in the calculation of F0 and F90; F0 is derived from ior via ( (1-ior)/(1+ior) )^2 and F90 is white.
+In between, we interpolate.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.metallic.images data=site.data.user-reference.scene-objects.materials.UsdPreviewSurface-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.metallic.videos data=site.data.user-reference.scene-objects.materials.UsdPreviewSurface-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.materials.UsdPreviewSurface.attributes.metallic.links heading=4-%}